-Biologically safe wild eel populations, distributed throughout their natural range, fulfilling their role in the aquatic environment.
+Biologically safe wild eel populations, distributed throughout their natural range, fulfilling their role in the aquatic environment, recovering in line with the protection targeted by the Eel Regulation.

 Given the depleted state of the stock, this requires major protection and recovery.